oglotov/exposed-pagination/README.md

 }
 ```

-### Setting the Query ResultRow Mapper in the Entities
+### Setting the Query ResultRow mapper in the Domain Models

-Implement in your domain model companion objects the [IModelMapper](./src/main/kotlin/io/perracodex/exposed/pagination/IModelMapper.kt) interface.
+Implement in your domain model companion objects the [IModelMap](./src/main/kotlin/io/perracodex/exposed/pagination/IModelMap.kt) interface.
 This interface is used by the pagination library to map database ResultRows from a query output to your domain model class.

 ```kotlin